Understanding your benefits

 - Do I need to take financial advice yet?

 We would recommend that you seek independent financial advice when you are deciding what your options are nearer to retirement.
 However, if you decide to make a large transfer between a DB and DC pension arrangement of £30,000 or more, you will need to prove that you have received independent financial advice.
+To read more please visit our Additional check when you take your benefits our transfer out of the Plan page.
 You can find an independent adviser in your area on the MoneyHelper - This link opens in a new browser window website.
 You will have to pay for the advice or services that you receive from the adviser.

 Top tips to get the most out of your pension

 - Make sure you know how to identify a scammer so you can be Scamsmart.
-Visit Don’t Get Scammed for tips and more information.
+Visit our Pension Scams page for tips and more information.

 - Ensure all your personal information is up to date.
 Just complete our online change of details form if any of your personal details change.

 - If you are a member of the MP03 or AE Sections, get into the habit of checking your pension pot value at least once a month.
-You can check this regularly by logging in to Aviva’s online portal - This link opens in a new browser window.
+You can check this regularly through Aviva’s secure online portal, MyWorkplace - This link opens in a new browser window.

 - If you are an active member of the AE Section, consider switching to the MP03 Section where Pearson will pay more into your pot.
 To find out more visit My Contributions.